Teamkiller324/StatsMe/README.md

 A plugin originally called TF2Stats but then renamed to SourceStats and decided to support multiple games.
 This is an alternative to HLStats: CE and GameME (if not maybe better in some ways)

 Work in progress at the moment, pre-beta expected around mid april-may.

+# Features:
+Tracks kills.
+(Obviously)
+(more to be added here since it's on early stages.

+# Features yet to be added:
+Achievements.
+(Earn achievements by doing the objective such as 25 headshots or 5 airshots, etc).